haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 - Show the last sync timestamp for sessions and diff timer.
 - When there is no pending LLM task, pick up a random tab that is not yet cached?
 - LLM task queueing should behave in LRU style?
+- Update ARCHITECTURE.md and designdocs ba#d on the recent changes.